 Dr. Graham Glenday and Dr. GP Shukla direct the program and are joined by faculty from Duke University and international experts and practitioners with wide experience in different aspects of designing, implementing and monitoring development programs.

-The program is intended for public sector managers, planners, program analysts, accountants and auditors in ministries responsible for finance and economic planning, as well as sector ministries and field agencies engaged in planning, implementation and evaluation of development programs.
+The program is intended for public sector managers, planners, program analysts, accountants, and financial advisors in ministries of finance and economic planning, as well as sector ministries and field agencies engaged in planning, implementation and evaluation of development programs.
 The program content is also beneficial for professionals in NGOs, development banks and donor agencies.